-- 371 Table 3-1 lists examples of common threats associated with the hybrid cloud usage scenario of this - 372 project, where two clouds under the control of different providers are linked together so that workloads - 373 can be moved between them.
-This list of threats is not meant to be comprehensive. - 374 Table 3-1 Common Threats Associated with Hybrid Cloud Usage
+Table 3-1 lists examples of common threats associated with the hybrid cloud usage scenario of this project, where two clouds under the control of different providers are linked together so that workloads can be moved between them.
+This list of threats is not meant to be comprehensive.

-Threat/Attack Type Example Addressed by Solution Threats Against Clou d Infrastructure Physical threat against data center (e.g., natural disas- ter, cooling system failure) A regional power outage ne- cessitates shutting down servers at one data center lo- cation.
-Have adequate environmental controls in place for the data center, such as backup power, heating and cooling mechanisms, and fire de- tection and suppression systems.
+Threat/Attack Type Example Addressed by Solution Threats Against Clou d Infrastructure (e.g., natural servers at one data center disaster, cooling location. system failure) Have adequate environmental controls in place for the data center, such as backup power, heating and cooling mechanisms, and fire detection and suppression systems.
 Be prepared to automatically shift workloads to another suitable location at any time.
-The enterprise data center infrastructure team or cloud ser- vice operators are responsible for providing these mechanisms.
+The enterprise data center infrastructure team or cloud service operators are responsible for providing these mechanisms.
+Tampering with server firmware (e.g., Basic Input/Output System [BIOS]) An unapproved change management control or a malicious insider gains physical access to a server in the data center and alters its BIOS configuration to disable its security protections.
+Use physical security controls to restrict data center access to authorized personnel only.
+Monitor data center access at all times.
+Detect changes by taking an integrity measurement of the BIOS at boot and comparing it with a previous measurement taken in a "clean room" environment and configured as a good known BIOS.